 The AARC announced that Claire Wineland, activist, inspirational YouTube personality, speaker and founder of Claire’s Place Foundation, Inc., will be the keynote speaker at AARC Congress, the 63rd International Respiratory Convention and Exhibition, to be held October 4–7 in Indianapolis, IN.
 Through her “Living While Dying” theme, Wineland will share her insight from growing up with cystic fibrosis.

-“We are excited to have Claire Wineland join us for this year’s AARC Congress,” said Thomas Kallstrom, AARC executive director/CEO.
+“We are excited to have Claire Wineland join us for this year’s AARC Congress,” said Thomas Kallstrom, AARC executive director.
 “Her vibrant personality and keen perspective on living life is truly uplifting.
 Through her story and spirit, we hope that Congress attendees will find motivational takeaways to share with the patients they care for each day.”

 Registration is currently open for Congress, which brings together close to 7,000 attendees of the respiratory care field from around the world.
 Wineland will help kick off Congress with her keynote address on Wednesday, October 4.